If you made any changes in Pure these will be visible here soon.

 • Collaborative research with the University of Birmingham and the University College Birmingham, entitled: The effect of cervical spine manual mobilisations on pain pressure thresholds and upper limb neurodynamics.

-• Collaborative research with the University of Birmingham writing three systematic reviews in the areas of: upper limb neurodynamics, lower limb neurodynamics and behavioural change techniques in knee and hip osteoarthritis patients.
+• Collaborative research with the University of Birmingham writing a systematic reviews on behavioural change techniques in knee and hip osteoarthritis patients.

 Teaching specialisms